 - I love this work because it is as real as a stone you can hold, as practical as finding the right tool for the right job, and as deep and meaningful as a heart flowing with love.
 It’s satisfying, it’s intense, it’s profoundly human – and I am called to it body and soul.

-My journey of healing has been to connect and study with mentors, healers, nature and my own spirit guides to use the gifts I have been blessed with.
+My journey of healing has been to connect and study with mentors, healers, nature and my own archetypal guides to use the gifts I have been blessed with.
 I have studied shamanic work and energy medicine with teachers and healers throughout the United States and in the shamanic-energetic realms.
 The lineages I draw from include: Alberto Villodo and the Four Winds, Angeles Arrien, Emily Conrad, Peter Gold, Stan Grof, Joan Halifax, Michael Harner, Bear McKay, Vicki Noble and Brant Secunda.

 Using the Words Shaman and Shamanism